 Accessibility, of course, has been a continuous process of development, content writing and editing, and evaluation.
 The site was built leaning towards gov.uk’s suggestion that real users were more important than a simple check-box approach to accessibility, and as such during the build phase Omni tested prototypes on members of the public with special requirements.

-Since launch, the site has been through two separate re-audits, covering both content as well as code, first with a blind accessibility consultant, and the second through an accessibility audit professional.
+Since launch, the site went through two separate re-audits, covering both content as well as code, first with a blind accessibility consultant, and the second through an accessibility audit professional.
 As we would expect, both audits provided valuable insight into how we could better police content, and highlighted new techniques and considerations which we could release into the shared codebase.

 - consultation tool for public healthcare-related questionnaires